 The UK trade deficit widened to £21.58 billion, or 3.7 percent of GDP, the widest quarterly deficit on record.
 Exports rose 1.5 percent while imports jumped 10.8 percent, largely a reflection of the sizeable increase of imports of unspecified goods, which includes non-monetary gold (NMG).
 Excluding unspecified goods, the trade deficit was at 1.7 percent of GDP.

-On the production side, industrial output increased by 1.4 percent in the first quarter, rebounding from a 0.8 percent contraction in Q4, within which manufacturing output increased by 2.2 percent (vs -0.7 percent in Q4).
-Services output growth slowed to 0.3 percent from 0.5 percent, while construction output increased by 1 percent, compared to a 0.5 percent fall in Q4.
-Output of the agriculture, forestry and fishing sector fell by 1.8 percent (vs 0.6 percent in Q4), providing the only negative contribution to growth.
+On the production side, industrial output increased by 1.1 percent in the first quarter, rebounding from a 0.8 percent contraction in Q4, within which manufacturing output increased by the most since Q3 1999 (1.9 percent vs -0.7 percent in Q4).
+Services output growth slowed to 0.4 percent from 0.5 percent, while construction output increased by 1.4 percent, compared to a 0.5 percent fall in Q4.
+Output of the agriculture, forestry and fishing sector fell by 1.4 percent (vs 0.6 percent in Q4), providing the only negative contribution to growth.